 1.1 Introduction to UDL

-Universal Design for Learning (UDL) can be defined as a framework that guides the design of courses and learning environments to appeal to the largest number of learners.
-UDL originates from Universal Design (UD), which is a set of principles that guides the design of architecture and products that can be used by the widest range of individuals possible: all ages, access needs, characteristics, and life stages (Institute for Human Centered Design, 2016).
+Universal Design for Learning (UDL) is a framework that promotes equity and inclusivity in the design of courses and learning environments, ensuring that barriers to learning are minimized for all learners.
+UDL originates from Universal Design (UD), which is a set of principles that guides the design of architecture and products that can be used by the widest range of individuals possible: all ages, abilities, characteristics and life stages (Institute for Human Centered Design, 2016).
 Both UD and UDL share a common objective of universal access, but in different contexts; UD focuses on the “built” environment whereas UDL is expressed in learning environments (Pisha & Coyne, 2001).

 Proponents of UDL recognize that overly rigid educational approaches can create fundamental obstacles to learning.
-UDL involves incorporation of a variety of approaches to engage learners in an inclusive curriculum that values diversity.
+UDL involves incorporation of a variety of approaches to engage learners in a flexible curriculum that acknowledges and honours the variability of all learners.

 At its foundation, UDL prompts us to consider the complex factors of learning, including the educator’s decisions in course design, students’ motivations for learning, and the learning environment.
 The UDL framework emphasizes flexibility in how instructional material is presented, how students demonstrate their knowledge and skills, and how they are engaged in learning.
 It is informed by environmental design, but also by cognitive neuroscience, learning theory, and teaching practice.
 This framework is often presented via the three principles of UDL: